Skip to content

 Window state persistence

-When the window closes, the current frame is written to a JSON file.
+When the window closes (or, on Windows, on a 500 ms tracker while it's alive), the current frame is written to a JSON file.
 On the next launch, that file is read and the window is restored to the same position and size before the page loads.

 Storage location